gitlabhq/gitlabhq/doc/administration/geo/disaster_recovery/index.md

 ### Step 1.
 Allow replication to finish if possible

-If the secondary is still replicating data from the primary, follow [the Planned Failover doc](planned_fail_over.md) as closely as possible in order to avoid unnecessary data loss.
+If the secondary is still replicating data from the primary, follow [the planned failover docs](planned_failover.md) as closely as possible in order to avoid unnecessary data loss.

 ### Step 2.
 Permanently disable the primary

+CAUTION: **Warning:**
-**Warning: If a primary goes offline, there may be data saved on the primary that has not been replicated to the secondary.
-This data should be treated as lost if you proceed.**
+If a primary goes offline, there may be data saved on the primary that has not been replicated to the secondary.
+This data should be treated as lost if you proceed.

 If an outage on your primary happens, you should do everything possible to avoid a split-brain situation where writes can occur to two different GitLab instances, complicating recovery efforts.
-So to prepare for the fail-over, we must disable the primary.
+So to prepare for the failover, we must disable the primary.

-1. SSH into your **primary** to stop and disable GitLab, if possible.
+1. SSH into your **primary** to stop and disable GitLab, if possible:

     ```bash
     sudo gitlab-ctl stop